Mashed rutabaga, loaded with bacon, cheese and green onions, is a healthy but delicious low-carb alternative to mashed potatoes.

-Unfortunately, this cabbage-turnip hybrid doesn’t get a lot of respect.
-I mean, I can’t say I’ve ever met anyone that was excited about rutabaga season.
+Unfortunately, this vegetable doesn’t get a lot of respect.
+I can’t say I’ve ever met anyone that was excited about rutabaga season.
 I imagine this is because most people have only had them prepared one way – boiled until completely void of any texture, taste, or nutrients.

 Case in point, as I’m unloading my produce in the checkout lane last week, the lady ringing up my groceries picks up my rutabaga and begins to examine it.